ak-krajewska/book-scraper/documentation/braindump.md

 ### Attempt to write a scraper that does what the Medium tutorial purported to do

+**Summary:** Proof of concept worked, borrowing from the sample code but cleaning up some wackiness.

 I created a new file, keeping the comments to help me structure it along with the imports header which I know works: `medium_exercise/shelf_scraper.py`

 #### Send a request to Goodreads